 Is Mexico Safe?
 This is the question that thousands of travelers are asking as they prepare to descend upon Mexico for summer vacation.

 For years I wouldn’t travel to Mexico because the U.S. media painted this horrific picture of Mexico – I believed Mexico was dangerous, I would be killed, Mexico wasn’t safe or I would be kidnapped and held for ransom by the cartel.

-As my readers are planning their 2020 travels I have been receiving a lot of questions on is it safe to travel to Mexico and more specifically is Cancun Safe, Cabo San Lucas and is Mexico City safe because of the recent Mexico travel warning.
+As my readers are planning their 2020 travels I have been receiving a lot of questions on is it safe to travel to Mexico and more specifically questions about Cancun safety, Cabo San Lucas and Mexico City because of the recent Mexico travel warning.

-I am here to help you understand the Do’s and Dont’s of staying safe in Mexico and hopefully after reading my guide you will no longer be asking “Is Mexico Safe?”
+I am here to help you understand the Do’s and Dont’s of staying safe in Mexico and hopefully after reading this article you will no longer be asking “Is Mexico Safe?”

 Safety is something you should be concerned about no matter the destination.
-Despite what the media is reporting in the media, thousands of people travel to Mexico without incident contrary to popular belief.
+Despite what the media is reporting, thousands of people travel to Mexico without anything bad happening to them.

 This Mexico safety guide will answer all of the following questions so you will plan your vacation accordingly: